rescipy-project/spym/README.md

 # spym

-A Python package and xarray accessor for processing Scanning Probe Microscopy (SPM) data.
+A Python package and xarray accessor for loading and processing Scanning Probe Microscopy (SPM) data.

 See the [documentation](https://spym-docs.readthedocs.io/en/latest/) for detailed information on installation and usage of ``spym``.